Frequently Asked Questions

 Interventions are not inherently good or bad by themselves – their value depends on the context of the situation, and the values of the birthing family.
 The hoped for benefit behind every intervention is to increase the likelihood of a healthy outcome, while minimizing the chance of harm to the pregnant person, their baby, or both.
 However, despite good intentions, interventions also come with risks and potential consequences that need to be fully communicated to birthing families so that families can make informed choices that are best for them.
 Well placed interventions have the potential to be life saving, however when used routinely, often increase risk of complications without improving outcomes.

 Whether or not a person considers an intervention necessary or unnecessary depends on their own philosophies and understanding of normal birth, the kinds of births they are used to seeing or supporting, the politics and cultural norms in their area, and their own understanding of the situation.

-I am trained and skilled in performing a wide variety of medical interventions, however I do not routinely intervene at births, and only perform interventions after a full informed choice discussion if the birthing person accepts both the benefits and risks and has decided that the intervention is in their best interest.
+I am trained and skilled in performing a wide variety of medical interventions when medically indicated, however I do not routinely intervene at births, and only perform interventions after a full informed choice discussion if the birthing person accepts both the benefits and risks and has decided that the intervention is in their best interest.